-There were no restrictions on when residents could access their bedrooms and some were chilling out in their bedroom doing their own thing, while others were entertaining their visitors.
-The inspector noted that some bedroom and some en-suite doors could not be locked by the resident, these required review to ensure each resident could maintain their privacy.
+There were no restrictions on when residents could access their bedrooms and some were observed sitting in their bedroom doing their own thing, while others were in the communal open plan space chatting with other residents or their visitors.

-The inspector observed that staff were kind and caring towards residents, greeting them as they passed and stopping to chat with residents as they met them along the corridors.
-The staff appeared calm and very much focused on their individual needs, they knew the residents well.
+The inspector observed that staff were kind and caring towards residents, greeting them as they passed by, sitting to chat with them and encouraging them to maintain their independence.
+The staff appeared calm and very much focused on the resident's individual needs, they appeared to know the residents well.

 Residents and some of their family members spoken with on inspection told the inspector that the standard of communication between them and the staff was excellent.
 They said they were kept informed of their health status and of what was going on the centre.
+One relative explained how they were contacted when their loved one was unwell over the weekend, the staff contacted doc-on-call who reviewed the resident and the resident had promptly bounced back.
+Residents described the staff as 'amazing' and as 'decent' people that just had a way about them.